dotnet/docs/docs/csharp/asynchronous-programming/start-multiple-async-tasks-and-process-them-as-they-complete.md

 You can follow this tutorial by using one of the following options:

-* [Visual Studio 2022 version 17.0.0 Preview](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=learn.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2022) with the **.NET desktop development** workload installed.
-The .NET 6.0 SDK is automatically installed when you select this workload.
+* [Visual Studio 2022](https://visualstudio.microsoft.com/downloads) with the **.NET desktop development** workload installed.
+The .NET SDK is automatically installed when you select this workload.
-* The [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) with a code editor of your choice, such as [Visual Studio Code](https://code.visualstudio.com/).
+* The [.NET SDK](https://dotnet.microsoft.com/download/) with a code editor of your choice, such as [Visual Studio Code](https://code.visualstudio.com/).

 ## Create example application

-Create a new .NET Core console application that targets .NET 6.0.
+Create a new .NET Core console application.
 You can create one by using the [dotnet new console](../../core/tools/dotnet-new-sdk-templates.md#console) command or from Visual Studio.

 Open the *Program.cs* file in your code editor, and replace the existing code with this code: